mikey1201/CISC-3140-Group-Project/README.md

 Joseph: Frontend,
   Created initial design for the user movie list, made a design for the movie ranking menu, wrote logic to display list items on the page, designed pop-up ranking menu, many styling changes.

+## Neeed software
+Need to install node and any needed packages

 ## Getting Started
 To load the repository run this command in your local project directory.